AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-1.rst

 The integer priority defaults to -1 which means that this process is executed after all processes with a specified priority, and in the order that the non-priority processes were created.

 The next steps create task lists that are contained in a process or task group.
 The first argument is the string name that identifies the task being created.
 The second argument is the task update rate in nano-seconds.
 Here the ``macros.sec2nano()`` method is a convenient tool to convert seconds to nano-seconds.
 When the BSK simulation increments its time variable, it does so in nano-second time steps, the smallest time unit in Basilisk.
 It is chosen to be small enough such that no dynamics, sensor or algorithm module should require a smaller time step.
-However, it is still large such that with a 64-bit unsigned integer we can still simulated a mission lifetime of 584 years.  ..
-I thought this line was a little extra.
+However, it is still large such that with a 64-bit unsigned integer we can still simulated a mission lifetime of 584 years.

 As with the ``Process`` creation, the ``Task`` creation by default has a priority of -1.
 This means that the task lists are evaluated after any prioritized task lists within the process and in the order they are created.
 To set a positive priority value to a task use::